The Impact of Language & Respectful Storytelling.

 How do we talk about fistula?

 Obstetric fistula is one of the hardest topics in global health to discuss.
-Sometimes, the women at The Mabinti Centre who are recovering from fistula, still struggle to put their experiences into words.
-Women living with and recovering from fistula are some of the most vulnerable women in the world.
+It is challenging to explain this invisible, relatively unknown condition without difficult details.
+Women living with this preventable, treatable disability are some of the most vulnerable women in the world.
 Each has survived a prolonged, obstructed labor, which could have killed them, only to survive with lifelong morbidities.

 Women who survive obstructed labor often lose their baby.
 The babies that survive can suffer lifelong neurologic disease caused by reduced oxygen levels during labor.
 These babies may suffer paralysis and developmental deficits.
 In addition to the chronic incontinence that comes when a fistula develops, the women who survive this dangerous labor often experience foot drop, infertility, internal scarring that prevents normal sexual relations, and post-traumatic stress disorder.